 Three subsequent questions were asked only of individuals who had difficulty hearing (i.e., HEARDI42 was "Yes" (1)).
 Persons with no hearing impairment were coded as "Inapplicable" (-1) for these questions, as were persons with "Don't Know" (-8), "Refused" (-7), or "Not Ascertained" (-9) responses to HEARDI42.
 The three subsequent questions are summarized in the three subsequent variables.
 DEAF42 determined if a person with difficulty hearing was deaf.
 For persons who were not deaf (DEAF42 was "No" (2)), HEARMO42 asked whether the person could hear well enough to hear most of the things people say (with a hearing aid, if used); persons who were deaf were not asked this question and were coded as "Inapplicable" (-1).
-For persons who could not hear most things people say (HEARMO42 was "No" (2)), HEARSM42 asked if the person could hear well enough to hear some of the things that people say.
+For persons who were deaf or who could hear some of the things that people say.
 Persons who were deaf or who could hear most conversation were not asked this question and were coded as "Inapplicable" (-1).